Human Resource Management

 Human Rights Education

-To ensure respect for human rights, we offer education on fair employment and human rights, particularly to labor relations managers as well as managers and staff members in charge of recruitment interviews, calling their attention to the prevention of human-rights violations.
+To ensure respect for human rights, the Group offers education on fair employment and human rights, particularly to labor relations managers as well as managers and staff members in charge of recruitment interviews, calling their attention to the prevention of human-rights violations.
 We also strive to make the need to respect worker rights known to all employees through our Standards for Employee Behavior.
-In our new employee training or education programs offered at the time of hiring, we distribute these standards and the case book, supply a collection of examples of violation, and educate our employees to promote the understanding of human rights, as well as to ensure that the standards are reflected in their actions.
+For our plants in Japan in particular, we have advanced harassment training for supervisors and employees toward the eradication of power harassment.
+In particular, training for supervisors targets all supervisors, and gives training in the actions supervisors should perform, from daily communication to responses to consultations and the handling of information.

 We believe it is important to work on the issue of human rights with the entire supply chain and thus cooperate with our direct suppliers in dealing with such issues.
-In the IBIDEN Group Supplier CSR guidelines, we specifically request that labor-related human rights be observed, including bans on child labor and forced labor.
-In the guidelines, we clarify items we particularly require our suppliers to comply with, and evaluate the status of implementation through investigations and audits.
+We have thoroughly explained our efforts for human rights to suppliers, including employment agencies and contractors, in such occasions as information sessions that we have held for them.

 Development of Human Resources